seedstack/website/content/docs/seed/reference/core/diagnostics.md

 # Diagnostic reporter

 The default diagnostic reporter dumps the map as a YAML document in the system temporary directory.
-The diagnostic reporter can be changed by setting the `com.inetpsa.seed.diagnostic.reporter` system property to a class implementing `com.inetpsa.seed.core.spi.diagnostic.DiagnosticReporter`.
+The diagnostic reporter can be changed by setting the `org.seedstack.seed.diagnostic.reporter` system property to a class implementing `org.seedstack.seed.core.spi.diagnostic.DiagnosticReporter`.